shashank2401/pathfinding-visualizer-in-cpp/README.md

 # Pathfinding Visualizer

 A C++ application built with SFML 3.0 that interactively visualizes Dijkstra's and A\* pathfinding algorithms on a grid.
-Users can define obstacles (walls) and observe the step-by-step search process, culminating in the display of the shortest path found by each algorithm.
+Users can define obstacles (walls) and observe the step-by-step search process, culminating in the display of the geometrically accurate shortest path found by each algorithm.

 ---

 ## Features

-- **Interactive Grid:** Click cells to toggle them between traversable ground and impassable walls.
+- **Interactive Grid:** Click cells to toggle them between traversable ground (orange) and impassable walls (white).
-- **Dijkstra's Algorithm:** Visualize the classic shortest-path algorithm with uniform movement costs.
+- **Dijkstra's Algorithm:** Visualize the classic shortest-path algorithm with **geometric costs** (1 unit for straight moves, √2 for diagonals).
-- **A\* Search Algorithm:** Informed search using Chebyshev distance heuristic for 8-directional movement with uniform cost (1 unit per step).
+- **A\* Search Algorithm:** Informed search using **Octile distance heuristic** for 8-directional movement with geometric costs.
 - **Animated Search:** Observe the algorithms' exploration process step-by-step:
   - **Open nodes** (considered): Cyan
   - **Visited nodes** (processed): Grey